rajachristopher/rajachristopher.github.io/README.md

 Overview
 --------

+Experienced Robotic Process Automation Engineer👨🏻‍💻 with a demonstrated history of working in the information technology and services industry 💼.
+Skilled in RPA Technology - Automating the Existing Processes🕹, Identifying🧐 and Analysing🔎 the Business Needs🎯, Customer Service📞, Microsoft Office💻 and Logical Thinker🧩.
+Having Strong engineering professional👨🏻‍🎓with a Bachelor of Engineering (BE) focused in Electronics and Communications Engineering.

 •	Technically sophisticated professional with totally 5 years of experience and nearly 4.5 years of experience in RPA Development using UiPath Environment.

 •	Created RPA structure and team along with production support, designed and developed RPA solutions to accelerate Business processes.